PNG vs EPS vs JPG vs PDF

 Avoid for: Large print formats or when the file size is required to be small

 PNG files are the go-to image file type for digital use because they can offer full transparency.
-This means the logo on your website won’t have to show up with an awkward white box around it and social media posts won’t require odd backgrounds.PNGs are great for needing sharp, clean edges and graphics.
+This means the logo design on your website won’t have to show up with an awkward white box around it and social media posts won’t require odd backgrounds.PNGs are great for needing sharp, clean edges and graphics.
 They work great for things like icons, logos, and illustrations.

 Their biggest downside?
 PNGs tend to be quite large file sizes compared to JPGs – especially if they’re not properly optimized.
 There are great tools like tinypng.com that compress a PNG without sacrificing too much (if any) quality.